Out-of-body experience: Neurology and OBE-like experiences

 There are several possible physiological explanations for parts of the OBE.
-OBE-like experiences have been induced by stimulation of the brain.
-OBE-like experience has also been induced through stimulation of the posterior part of the right superior temporal gyrus in a patient.
+OBE-like experiences have been induced by stimulation of brain areas (for example, the posterior part of the right superior temporal gyrus).
 Positron-emission tomography was also used in this study to identify brain regions affected by this stimulation.
 The term OBE-like is used above because the experiences described in these experiments either lacked some of the clarity or details of normal OBEs, or were described by subjects who had never experienced an OBE before.
-Such subjects were therefore not qualified to make claims about the authenticity of the experimentally-induced OBE.
+Such subjects were therefore not qualified to make claims about the authenticity of the experimentally induced OBE.

 British psychologist Susan Blackmore and others suggest that an OBE begins when a person loses contact with sensory input from the body while remaining conscious.
 The person retains the illusion of having a body, but that perception is no longer derived from the senses.
 The perceived world may resemble the world he or she generally inhabits while awake, but this perception does not come from the senses either.
-The vivid body and world is made by our brain's ability to create fully convincing realms, even in the absence of sensory information.
+The vivid body and world are made by our brain's ability to create fully convincing realms, even in the absence of sensory information.
 This process is witnessed by each of us every night in our dreams, though OBEs are claimed to be far more vivid than even a lucid dream.

 Irwin pointed out that OBEs appear to occur under conditions of either very high or very low arousal.
-For example, Green found that three quarters of a group of 176 subjects reporting a single OBE were lying down at the time of the experience, and of these 12% considered they had been asleep when it started.
+For example, Green found that three-quarters of a group of 176 subjects reporting a single OBE were lying down at the time of the experience, and of these 12% considered they had been asleep when it started.
 By contrast, a substantial minority of her cases occurred under conditions of maximum arousal, such as a rock-climbing fall, a traffic accident, or childbirth.
 McCreery has suggested that this paradox may be explained by reference to the fact that sleep can supervene as a reaction to extreme stress or hyper-arousal.
-He proposes that OBEs under both conditions, relaxation and hyper-arousal, represent a form of "waking dream", or the intrusion of Stage 1 sleep processes into waking consciousness.
+He proposes that OBEs under both conditions, relaxation and hyper-arousal, represent a form of "waking dream", or the intrusion of stage 1 sleep processes into waking consciousness.